Fingernail & Toenail Fungus Best Practices Guide

 You should have clear expectations regarding regrowth of healthy new nails.
 Average rate of nail regrowth varies from person to person.
 Whereas some may recover faster than others, it’s common to start seeing results around the 2-3 month mark as healthy nail regrowth occurs from the base/cuticle of the nail healthy growth occurs.

-The longer you put off nail fungus, the more severe it may become.
-It’s a good idea to be proactive and take steps to prevent nail fungus before it’s an issue.
-If it’s too late to prevent, try and get an early start before it progresses.
+The longer you put it off, the more severe your nails may become.
+It’s a good idea to be proactive and take steps to avoid fungus before it’s an issue.
+If it’s too late, try and get an early start before it progresses.

-As reiterated in this guide, it’s important to use an FDA approved antifungal based ingredient like Tolnaftate or Undecylenic Acid, you can review several of them on this website.
+As reiterated in this guide, it’s important to use a recognized ingredient like Tolnaftate or Undecylenic Acid, you can review several of them on this website.